 ‘I don’t,’ Henry said.

 I’ll have to admit right off the top: I don’t “get” this story.
 It’s a fun read, and I enjoyed it, but I’m not sure why it was considered one of the Best American Short Stories in 2005 after appearing in Conjunctions #43.
-It’s available online in a variety of formats as part of Link’s collection Magic for Beginners.
-So it’s a pretty widely disseminated reprint, and easy to check out.
+It’s available online on Electric Literature and as part of Link’s collection Magic for Beginners.

 What’s unique about this edition, besides the great Madras Press 5×5 binding complete with bookplate page, are twelve black-and-white illustrations by a wide variety of artistic and literary figures, including Anthony Doerr, Ursula K. Le Guin, Audrey Niffenegger, and Tao Nyeu.
 It’s too bad Madras didn’t release this a few months earlier; it would’ve been a lovely stocking-stuffer.
 Of course, I think that of all their editions.